 We are told to wait 6 weeks to have sex again.
 But this is what we are TOLD.
 By who?
 A male doctor?

-Just another ripping of a woman’s trust and knowing of her own body.
+Just another ripping off a woman’s trust and knowledge of her own body.
 Another stolen privilege to know herself through her body, through her own intuitive felt sense of what is right for her.

-The thought of conventional, goal-driven, fast, friction style sex often leaves a woman cold after birthing, especially once she is into her 30's.
+The thought of conventional, goal-driven, fast, friction-style sex often leaves a woman cold after birthing, especially once she is in her 30's.
 But this is where slow sex comes into its own.